LockateMe/cordova-plugin-minisodium/README.md

 1. Create a Cordova/Phonegap application
 2. Add the iOS and/or the Android platforms
 3. Add the [testing framework](https://github.com/apache/cordova-plugin-test-framework) and [bind its page](https://github.com/apache/cordova-plugin-test-framework#running-plugin-tests) as the main page of the app
-4. Add the following prefenrence in `config.xml`
+4. Add the following preference in `config.xml`
 ```
 <preference name="android-minSdkVersion" value="16"/>
 ```